 Dux – Septembre Architecture & Urbanisme

 Since the very beginning, Kasthall has been a part of the project by offering each duo the opportunity to choose the rug that would best suit their studio arrangement.
-In total, more than thirty brands support the project to create a Swedish atmosphere in 6 studios, down to the finest details.
-Some example includes Design House Stockholm for the tableware.
+In total, no less than forty-five brands support the project to create a Swedish atmosphere in 6 studios, down to the finest details.
+Some examples include Electrolux for the appliances and Design House Stockholm for the tableware.

-These studios will we accessible to the public after their renovation: a daily guided tour will take place from September 8th to October 13th 2019.
+These studios will we accessible to the public during guided tours from September 8th to October 13th 2019.
 The projects for the renewal of these spaces are presented in one of our exhibition spaces.